amorychambers/ci-ms4-django/README.md

 - Default delivery info option for registered users
 - Webhooks to ensure orders can be processed and saved in the event of any errors

+User Stories: 4, 5, 13

 ### User Profile

 - Complete user order history that can be viewed in detail
 - Default delivery information form that can be updated by the user

+User Stories: 11, 12, 14

 ### Community Posts

-- Community engagement page allowing for text and image posts for registered users
+- Community engagement page allowing for text and image posts from registered users

+User Stories: 2, 10, 16

 ### Contact Form

 - Easy method to contact site owners for queries via email

+User Stories: 7

 ## Testing